aronyomitra/pwmanager/readme.md

 *Both modules can be installed easily using "pip install"*

 ### Usage Instructions
+First thing, run the setup.py script using:
+<code>python setup.py</code> on the command line.

+Then the main program can be started using:
+<code>python main.py</code>

 After starting main.py
 1. Enter global passkey to access app
 (passkey can be set inside source file main.py)